U.S. Cocoa Market Size, Growth, and Trends 2025 to 2035

 Which Application Segment Held the Largest Share of the U.S. Cocoa Market?

-Food and beverages segment held the largest share of the market in 2024.
+Food and beverages segment held the largest share of the market in 2025.
 The increasing demand for high-quality and gourmet food and drinks is boosting the popularity of cocoa.
 Cocoa powder is the most frequently utilized powder in drinks like hot chocolate, iced coffee, etc. In addition to beverages, it also serves as an excellent flavoring ingredient in items such as ice cream, cookies, cakes, bread spreads, and confections.
 It enhances both color and flavor.
 Cocoa-based drinks boast enhanced color, aroma, and flavor appeal that entices children.
 The production and consumption of cocoa-based drinks with various substitutes referred to as ready-to-drink cocoa beverages and chocolate beverages are rising daily.

-Cosmetics Segment is Seen to Grow at a Notable Rate During the Predicted Timeframe.
+Cosmetics Segment is Seen to Grow at a Notable Rate During the Predicted Timeframe

 Cocoa is abundant in antioxidants like flavonoids and polyphenols, which aid in shielding the skin from oxidative stress and UV harm.
 It includes vitamins and minerals that aid in nourishing and hydrating the skin, fostering a smooth and elastic appearance.
 Cocoa extract boasts a rich aroma and smooth feel, making it a favored component in skincare items due to its lavish sensory appeal.
 The natural hue of cocoa powder serves as a colorant in specific cosmetics, particularly in organic or plant-derived beauty ranges.
 Palmer’s is one of the oldest skin and hair care brands produced in the U.S. use cocoa in their different formulations.